 The first question one may have is, why Upwork is doing this?

-Upwork is one of the top freelancing sites and so it is quite obvious everyone looking to be a freelancer is making an account on Upwork.
+Upwork is one of the top freelancing sites.
+So it is quite apparent everyone looking to be a freelancer is making an account on Upwork.

 So they are rejecting profiles of such freelancers who aren’t adding any value to the Upwork marketplace.
 It is for the betterment of the other freelancers who are serious about being a freelancer.